azulverdosa/squeaky_bones/README.md

 To do list:

 - [ ] Build out detailed list that can be used for veterinarians, dog daycare, or any other project I can think of
-- [x] Open up for Hactoberfest to help jr devs get involved on GtiHub
+- [x] Open up for Hactoberfest 2023 to help jr devs get involved on GtiHub
-- [ ] build a front end for easy adding to the database
+- [ ] Build a front end for easy additions to the database
-- [ ] create a filter to serach the databse
+- [ ] Create a filter to serach the databse
-- [ ] create reports based on pets as well as sales
+- [ ] Create reports based on pets as well as sales

 ## Contact